Gigglefeet/Gigglefeet/README.md

 - 📫 How to reach me **robertmariuson@gmail.com**

 - ⚡ Fun fact **I always have a new years solution that involves quitting something for a year.
-This year I'm not eating any candy.(I know 2021 is the perfect year to not eat candy right? ;))**
+This year I'm not eating candy or drinking alcohol, so nothing hard  ;))**

 <h3 align="left">Connect with me:</h3>
 <p align="left">